A review of mechanistic and data-driven models of terrorism and radicalization: Radicalization in opinion dynamics models

-while sect $B$ follows the same dynamics with $A \to B$ and vice-versa.
-The first term on the right-hand side of Eq.\,\ref{sects} represents spontaneous radicalization described by the intrinsic rate $\lambda_A$, modulated by the sensitivity parameter $s_A$.
-The second term represents radicalization in response to indoctrination from the $r_A/N_A$ fraction of active radicals at rate $p_A$, and similarly modulated by $s_A$.
-De-radicalization is assumed to occur at an intrinsic rate $\mu_A$ modulated by the sensitivity-dependent function $ f(s_A)$.
-The latter is decreases with $s_A$ so that a highly sensitive population is more unlikely to de-radicalize.
-Finally, sect $A$ is assumed to attack sect $B$ at rate $k_A r_A$, where $k_A < \omega_B$, and $\omega_B$ is a maximal threshold.
-Coupling between the $A$ and $B$ sects occurs through the sensitivity parameter $s_A$.
-If this quantity is selected to be a numerical value, the two factions are effectively uncoupled; otherwise $s_A = k_B \, r_B / \omega_A N_A$ is assumed.
-The above relationship for $s_A$ implies that the sensitivity depends on the ratio between the number of attacks per unit time the $r_B$ radicals actually impart on sect A, via the term $k_B r_B$, and the hypothetical maximal attack rate sect A could inflict on sect B in retaliation, $\omega_A N_A$.
-In this context, sensitivity is a measure of the relative aggression capabilities of the two groups.
-The dynamics that unfolds from Eq.\,\ref{sects} is rich: steady states, stability and bifurcations are determined under several scenarios of sect size and interactiveness.
+The dynamics that unfolds from Eq.\,\eqref{sects2} is rich: steady states, stability and bifurcations are determined under several scenarios of sect size and interactiveness.
 A game theoretic framework \cite{STA11, JOV88, LAS06a, LAS06b} is further added, assuming that radical factions may tune ``strategic'' parameters, such as intensity of propaganda $\lambda_{A,B}$ or frequency of attacks $k_{A,B}$ to optimize given utility functions aimed at increasing rank numbers while decreasing rival attacks.
 Resources are assumed to be limited so that choices must be made between proselytizing and attacking; a sect can also readjust its choices in response to the actions taken by the other.
 The main finding of this work is that unless very high rates of violence are employed, the existence of relatively small groups of radicals cannot be sustained: eventually, they become less extreme and only the moderate faction will persist.
 The perspective that emerges is that to survive, radical groups must employ greater violence in their early days, when they are still numerically small, and may transition towards less violent methods, such as indoctrination of moderates, later on, as they mature.